isla0072/Gift-App/README.md

 - Context API for global state management.

 ## Credits
-Developed as a mideterm project for the Multi-Platform Mobile App Development course.
+Developed as a midterm project for the Multi-Platform Mobile App Development course.

 ## Getting Started
 Clone the repository and navigate to the project directory.
 Ensure you have React Native set up in your development environment.